Pupils with an Education, Health and Care Plan

 The child’s permanent residence is where they live, normally including weekends and during school holidays as well as during the week, and should be used for the application.
 The permanent address of children who spend part of their week with one parent and part with the other, at different addresses, will be the address at which they spend most of their time.

 Where a twin or child from a multiple birth is offered the last place available within the PAN, any further twin or child of the same multiple birth will also be offered a place, if the parents so wish, even though this may raise the number in the year group above the school’s PAN.

 Fair Access placements by the local authority

 Outside the normal admission round, it may sometimes be necessary for a pupil to be placed by the local authority, or a local placement panel acting on behalf of the authority, in a particular school even if there is a waiting list for admission.
 Such placements will be made in accordance with Hampshire County Council’s Fair Access Protocol.
 The Protocol is based on legislation and government guidance.

-During main round of applications for Year R places for September 2020, a waiting list will be established and maintained centrally by the local authority until 31 August 2020.
-At all other times, and for other year groups, when all available places have been allocated, waiting lists will be operated by schools on behalf of the local authority.
+Waiting lists will be established for each year group where more applications are received than places available.
+For main round admissions to Year R, the waiting list will be maintained centrally by the local authority until 31 August 2021.
+At all other times, and for other year groups, waiting lists will be operated by schools on behalf of the local authority.